iJCLEE/SoulCypher/README.md

-# Soul_Cypher
-"Soul Cypher" is my creation: Encryption / Decryption translator.
+./> "SoulCypher" is my creation, a Encryption / Decryption translator.

+Q: Why is it called SoulCypher?
+A: Open soul = readable / Sealed soul = un-readable.
+Therefore, I designed this tool as both an art piece and a Encryption / Decryption translator.